What is a trade mark?

 Where should I start?

-We recommend that you speak with one of our attorneys regarding your protection needs.
-We will advise the required steps and costs involved.
+We recommend that you speak with one of our attorneys regarding your trade mark protection needs.
+We will advise on the required steps and costs involved.
 Please contact us for more information.